blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 ## Notes on the parameter

+The tweaks and their respective cross track erros can be found in this excel file
+<code style = "color : red"> DISCLAIMER!
+This is not a professionally written log file it was just used as a reference to learn how the pattern turns out for every change to guess with a certain degree of confidence the values and their impact on the patten </code>

 Kp_angular was always to be the first parameter that was to be chosen to get any semblance of the desired pattern, but the tutorial code had a Kp_linear value of 15.0 which made the turtlel to sway more often than not making it unreliable to tune the parameters properly.
 Hence a small detour to get a consistent value for Kp_linear which turned out to be <ins> 9.65 </ins>

-One parameter was tweaked while the others were kept constant with the following order The background color is `#fffffg` for light mode and `#000000` for dark mode.
+One parameter was tweaked while the others were kept constant with the following order undertook
+>Kp_linear\
+>Kd_linear\
+>Kp_angular\
+>Kd_angular\

+The initial <ins>Kp_linear</ins> is considered a calibration to get a more consistent pattern.